-These Keto Blueberry Muffins are deliciously soft, moist and are easy to make with simple low carb ingredients!
+These Keto Blueberry Muffins are deliciously soft, moist and easy to make with simple low carb ingredients!
 They are the perfect sugar-free, gluten-free and low carb snack or breakfast treat that the whole family will love!
 Freezer-friendly and great for meal prep!

 Healthy Blueberry Muffin Recipe

 Looking for a healthy and delicious muffin recipe now that it’s peak blueberry season?
 These Keto Blueberry Muffins are easy to make and the perfect low carb breakfast or afternoon snack.

 They bake up soft, fluffy and are bursting with flavor and my husband even says they are one of our favorite low carb recipes we have here.

 - a sugar-free and low carb muffin recipe that is also grain-free, gluten free and easily paleo-friendly.

 - easy to make with simple pantry ingredients